 About the Author:

 Sandy Jones-Kaminski is a self-described networking enthusiast and accomplished marketing communications and business development professional.
 She’s also a former HR industry exec and VP of Networking for one of the largest chapters of the American Marketing Association as well as a former Chicago Greeter.
 Sandy knows how to make connections matter, cultivate relationships, host some great networking events, and create what she refers to as good “social capital.”
-She shares her professional insights on personal branding and effective networking via webinars, one-on-one coaching, workshops and by facilitating in-person networking events called Pay It Forward Parties.
+She shares her professional insights on social selling, LinkedIn strategy, personal branding and effective networking via webinars, one-on-one coaching, workshops and by facilitating in-person networking events called Pay It Forward Parties.
 Sandy believes that beyond self-promotion, networking builds community and creates healthier and stronger business environments.